-You should take great care to insure that the surface of your Test Sample is not altered prior to the test.
+Take great care to insure that the surface of your test sample is not altered prior to the test.
 Avoid contacting the sample with your fingers.
-You may want to clean/degrease the electrodes just prior to starting your test.
+You may want to degrease the metal sample mounted on the Sample Holder just prior to starting your test.

 Sample surface finish and other sample preparation are critical if you want to obtain reproducible results.
 Consult the corrosion measurement literature for details about the handling of corrosion test specimens.
-Most of the surface preparation techniques used for weight loss coupons are also applicable to electrochemical test specimens.
+Most of the surface preparation techniques used for weight-loss coupons are also applicable to electrochemical test specimens.

-To mount the electrodes to the ParaCell simply position them over the opening and tighten the leveling sample bracket down until the sample is well sealed against the o-ring.
-Hand tight should be sufficient to seal the electrode.
+To mount the electrodes to the ParaCell, position them over the opening and tighten the leveling sample-bracket down until the sample is well-sealed against the O-ring.
+Hand-tight should be sufficient to seal the electrode.
 It may be easiest to center the working electrode(s) with the ParaCell disassembled.

-The ParaCell is designed for use with flat samples that are conductive through the sample-from the solution interface to the back wall in contact with the leveling sample bracket.
-When this is the case the banana jacks in the brackets can be used for electrical connection to the potentiostat.
-The colors are coded for Gamry potentiostats with the working side having green and blue banana jacks, and counter side having red and orange, but the coloring is only a visual aid; the cell can be connected in other manners.
+The ParaCell is designed for use with flat samples that are conductive through the sample-from the solution interface to the back wall, in contact with the leveling sample bracket.
+When this is the case, the banana jacks in the brackets can be used for electrical connection to the potentiostat.
+The colors are coded for Gamry potentiostats, with the working side having green and blue banana jacks, and counter side having red and orange, but the coloring is only a visual aid; the cell can be connected in other manners.

-Flat samples that are not conductive through to the back side can be used but an alternate electrical connection method must be employed.
+You may use flat samples that are not conductive through to the back side, but you must find an alternate method for electrical connection.